-The ICO already conducts face to face interviews, as part of the criminal investigation process.
-The change covered by this DPIA is to use MS teams for remote interviews.
-The existing process will be amended to cover the procedural changes for using MS Teams and any new information flows.
+The ICO already conducts face to face interviews, usually as part of the criminal investigation process.
+The change covered by this DPIA is to use MS teams for remote interviews within the Civil Team, whereas previously the use of MS Teams in this context has been for interviews conducted by the Criminal Investigation Team.
+The existing process used by the Criminal Investigation Team will be amended to cover the minor procedural changes for using MS